openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 <div>
 A user creates a backup CR with the snapshotMoveData option set to true.
 Velero calls the BIA V2 api to create a CSI VolumeSnapshot request.
 The status will move from `New` to `InProgress`.<br><br>

 After the VolumeSnapshots are created, you will see one or more DataUpload CRs created.
-You may also see some temporary objects (i.e., pods, PVCs, PVs) created in protected (openShift-adp) namespace.
+You may also see some temporary objects (i.e., pods, PVCs, PVs) created in protected (openshift-adp) namespace.
 The temporary objects are created to assist in the data movement.
 The status of the DataUpload object will progress from `New` to `Accepted` to `InProgress`. <br>

 Now working from the Data Mover plugin the CSI snapshot is mounted from the Node-Agent.
 The DataUpload Controller then works with Kopia ( the uploader ) to move the object off cluster to the Unified Repo Backup repository off cluster.
 The status is once again reconciled and the backup CR is moved to complete.<br>